MakeSchool-Tutorials/Tip-Calculator-Swift4/P2-Getting-Started/content.md

 ## App Delegate

-To wrap up our project tour, we'll take a look at our app delegate.
+To wrap up our new project tour, let's briefly take a look at our _App Delegate_.

 > [action]
 Open `AppDelegate.swift` from your project navigator: